-Are you looking to outsource software development to an Eastern European country but have no idea where to start?
+Are you looking for an IT recruitment or software development partner in an Eastern European country but have no idea where to start?
 This article is for you.

-In a recent report from Clutch.co, an independent platform that collects feedback from clients about businesses registered on the site, the company’s Business Analyst J.D.
-Killough said this:
+In a report from Clutch.co, an independent platform that collects client feedback about businesses registered on the site, the company’s Business Analyst, J.D.
+Killough, said,

 "Poland offers a wealth of B2B talent in Eastern Europe. […] The firms in our report have demonstrated excellence in both the results they produce and their commitment to customer service.
 We’re excited to explore more of what Poland has to offer.”

-During the last decade, Eastern European countries have grown to become a viable outsourcing alternative to China or India.
+Eastern European countries have become viable outsourcing alternatives to China or India during the last decade.
 And Poland stands out among them as an outsourcing destination that combines outstanding skills and a modern tech environment.
-The 2019 A.T.
-Kearney Global Services Location Index rated Poland as the 24th most attractive outsourcing location in the world.

-Read on to find out everything you need to know before outsourcing software development to a Polish company.
+Read on to find out everything you need to know before starting cooperation with a Polish staffing or software development company.

 Take a look at international programming contests like Microsoft Imagine Cup, Google Code Jam, or the general CFTtime rankings, and you’ll see how often Polish teams land the highest spots.

 Software developers in Poland are hard-working and creative.
-Polish teams that participate in worldwide hackathons often come up with the most innovative and daring solutions.
-Polish software development companies attract clients from all over the world, thanks to the sheer talent and skills of their workforce.
+Polish teams participating in worldwide hackathons often develop innovative and daring solutions.
+Polish software development companies attract clients worldwide thanks to their workforce's sheer talent and skills.

-Since the costs of living are lower in Poland, the high quality of work comes at competitive pricing too, which is just great for companies interested in outsourcing software development.
+Since the costs of living are lower in Poland, the high quality of work comes at competitive pricing too, which is great for companies interested in cooperation with polish staffing or software development shops.
 Outsourcing to Poland makes sense financially and quality-wise.

 Talent alone isn’t enough to produce a highly-skilled workforce.
 The other prerequisite is education.
 And Poland offers access to quality education in Computer Science, IT, and STEM areas.
 Every year, thousands of junior software developers enter the Polish job market.
-Most of the time, they hold a Master's degree in Computer Science or a relevant subject, but also have some practical experience gained during internships.
+They usually hold a Master's degree in Computer Science or a relevant subject but also have some practical experience gained during internships.

-Since software development companies fight for young talents, they offer many entry-level positions that focus on mentoring and professional development.
+Since software development companies fight for young talents, they offer many entry-level positions focusing on mentoring and professional development.

-Also, a report from HackerRank showed that Polish developers start coding earlier than the kids in many other countries (like Germany, Russia, or Canada).
-According to Stack Overflow, Polish developers tend to be among the most experienced coders in the world by the time they enter the job market.
+Also, a report from HackerRank showed that Polish developers start coding earlier than kids in many other countries.
+According to Stack Overflow, Polish developers tend to be among the most experienced coders in the world when they enter the job market.